 We set up the dining room for everyone to have dinner, and I had a lot of fun decorating it for a real fiesta feel.

 One of my favourite details of the party were the pretty Mexican paper flags, called papel picado.
-I looked on-line and in party stores for them, but in the end, ended up making a simple version of them myself.
+After looking on-line and in party stores for them, but in the end, ended up making a simple version of them myself.
 I used tissue paper, and cut out simple patterns in red, light pink, and dark pink.

-I used a lot of hearts, diamonds, circles, and petal shapes.
+The patterns I came up with used a lot of hearts, diamonds, circles, and petal shapes.
 By folding the tissue paper, you’re able to create the patterns over the whole paper, and repeat the patterns.
 I just used trial and error to find ones that worked.
 I also used a few paper punches, and a simple hole punch.

 Part of their charm is in their imperfections and hand-made look.
 I made sure they all had some holes along the top, and hung them by threading them randomly onto string, and using sticky hooks to attach the strings to the ceiling.
 I also used some large rectangular white paper doilies, but in half, and thought they looked really really pretty too.